InfernoAmaruq/AstralEngine/README.md

 Testing
 ---

-All of LÖVR tests can be found within the ./test/lovr/ directory.
+Tests can be found in the `test/lovr` directory.

-You can also run all of LÖVR tests locally from the command line with the following:
+You can run all of LÖVR tests from the command line with the following:

 ```console
 ./build/bin/lovr test
 ```

-To run a single test, use the test filename without the extension (e.g test/lovr/data.lua becomes data):
+To run tests for a single module, pass the name of the module as an argument (e.g. this runs the tests for the data module):

 ```console
 ./build/bin/lovr test data